Public-Address/docs/docs/source/newcampaign.rst

 Creating a new campaign
 ====

-**Creating a new campaign**

-This guide will take you through sending a cam
+This guide will take you through sending a camp

 **Watch outs**